 Today, there are over 100,000 Latin American teachers using Aulas’s technology, spanning Colombia, Mexico, Ecuador, Guatemala, Bolivia, Argentina and Costa Rica.
 Every month, over a 1,000 new classes are created on the Aulas platform.
 The company employs over 200 people, with offices in five Colombian cities and direct operations in Mexico, Ecuador and Argentina.

 Aulas had revenues of approximately $10 million last year.
-TOMi was incorporated as a separate company to Aulas in 2019; making $1.3 million last year and Juan expects 300% revenue growth this year.
+TOMi was incorporated as a separate company to Aulas in 2019; making $1.3 million last year.
 The success of the business saw him named among MIT Technology Review’s Innovators Under 35 in 2016.